francescocarpanese/fusionpipe/README_dev_guide.md

-psql -U postgres -d fusionpipe_prod1 -c "GRANT CONNECT, TEMPORARY ON DATABASE fusionpipe_prod1 TO writers;" psql -U postgres -d fusionpipe_prod1 -c "GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO writers;" psql -U postgres -d fusionpipe_prod1 -c "GRANT CREATE ON SCHEMA public TO writers;"
+psql -U postgres -d fusionpipe_prod1 -c "GRANT CONNECT, TEMPORARY ON DATABASE fusionpipe_prod1 TO writers;" psql -U postgres -d fusionpipe_prod1 -c "GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO writers;" psql -U postgres -d fusionpipe_prod1 -c "GRANT CREATE ON SCHEMA public TO writers;" psql -U postgres -d fusionpipe_prod1 -c "ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL PRIVILEGES ON TABLES TO writers;" psql -U postgres -d fusionpipe_prod1 -c "GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO writers;"
 ```

 - Grant access to the user.